yanwing61/SeatSetter/README.md

 - Export the plan as a .csv file for easy data processing and sharing.
 - Generate a list view in .pdf format for print or digital sharing.
 - Create an image representation of the plan in .pdf format for a visual reference.

+## 🪑Tech Stack
+SeatSetter leverages a robust combination of modern technologies to deliver a seamless and user-friendly experience:

+- PHP & Laravel: The core of SeatSetter is built using PHP, powered by the Laravel framework.
+Laravel provides a clean and elegant syntax while encompassing powerful tools required for large, robust applications.

+- Blade: Laravel's templating engine, Blade, allows for easy data embedding into views, ensuring dynamic content rendering throughout the application.

+- jQuery, jQueryUI & JavaScript: These technologies enrich the user interface with interactive features.
+The drag-and-drop functionality, instant updates, and dynamic visualization of seating arrangements are all brought to life using jQuery and vanilla JavaScript.

+- [Dompdf](https://github.com/dompdf/dompdf): This PHP library specializes in converting HTML to PDF, ensuring high-quality output while preserving design details.

+- HTML & CSS: The foundational web technologies, HTML and CSS, structure the content and define the look and feel of the application.
+With them, SeatSetter boasts a responsive and visually appealing interface suitable for various devices.